- Password expiration in Windows 11 It is configured in different ways depending on the type of account and edition.

 net accounts /maxpwage:60 (this requires changing your password every 60 days)

-With this you will have control over when Windows requires you to update your key.
+With this, you will have control over when Windows requires you to update your product key.

 Modify the validity using PowerShell

-If you prefer or need to use PowerShell, the commands are virtually identical.
-Open PowerShell as an administrator and run the above command as you prefer.
+If you prefer or need to use PowerShell , the commands are virtually identical.
+Open PowerShell as administrator and run the command above according to your preference.

 Another alternative for any version: WMIC